 Gluten-Free doesn't Have to Mean Happy-Free with this Delicious Grainless Pizza

 People with a genetic MTHFR mutation lack the enzyme needed to break down folic acid (see Are you a Mutant?), and since most bread products and grains are fortified or enriched with folic acid, I noticed an increased sensitivity to gluten products as I got older and could no longer tolerate it.
 Genetic testing can be quite costly, and I have found that the most affordable way to find out if you are gluten sensitive is to try a gluten elimination diet for two weeks.
 Assess how you feel during this time.
 Did the dark cloud over your head go away and could you think clearer?
 Was the pain and bloating gone?
 Did you feel a slight boost in energy?
 Those were improvements I felt when I made the firm decision that I could no longer live in pain, or feel like I was walking through a dark haze.
-Because it largely affected my ability to think and write, not to mention that my family needed me, I had to go nuclear and eliminate it.
+Because it largely affected my ability to think and write, not to mention that I needed to keep up with the demands of taking care of my family, so I had to go nuclear and eliminate it.

 First off, let me start by saying that pizza is so yummy, it should be its own food group- kidding- and, it’s one of the things I miss eating most of all.